WElvis87/WElvis87/README.md

 ### 📌 About Me

-🎓 Computer Technology graduand at JKUAT
+🎓 Computer Technology graduate at JKUAT
 🌍 Based in Kenya — focused on building real-world data-driven solutions
 🔬 Currently working on malaria outbreak prediction using climate data
 📊 Passionate about data science, open source, and effective communication through visuals